ChaseWhite44/cwwtzc/assignments/sprint-5/GOALS.md

-The purpose of the application is to be a single sign on software.
-The core audience is anyone and everyone with a google account and I will be collecting their data.
+The purpose of this application is to store users' cooking recipes.
+It will allow them to add, edit, and delete recipes.